-A 60-minute unit field test on relations and functions and year-end field tests 50 and 65 minutes in length will be offered.
-One 65-minute year-end field test will be offered exclusively in numerical-response format.
+Only year-end field tests will be offered of 50 and 65 minutes in length.
 One year-end field test each term will be translated into French.
-Also, a 40-question year-end field test three hours in length will be offered, in digital format only.
+Also, a 40-question year-end field test 3 hours in length will be offered, in digital format only.